lekkodev/react-sdk/README.md

 VITE_REPOSITORY_NAME=<repo name>
 ```

-- Due to vite's env variables not supporting commonJS, you must pass in the Lekko settings to the provider.
+- Due to Vite's env variables not supporting commonJS, you must pass in the Lekko settings to the provider.

 ```
 const lekkoSettings: LekkoSettings = {